Bad Schönborn-Kronau station: Rail services

+Only regional and S-Bahn trains stop in Bad Schönborn-Kronau.
+Currently (2025), the RE 73 stops hourly, connecting the cities of Karlsruhe, Bruchsal and Heidelberg with an express service.
+At off-peak times, RE trains continue to Mannheim.
+The station is also integrated into the Rhine-Neckar S-Bahn network.
+Lines S3 and S4 provide half-hourly connections towards Heidelberg/Mannheim and Bruchsal/Karlsruhe, serving intermediate stops not served by RE trains (except Bruchsal – Karlsruhe-Durlach).

 Fares

 Bad Schönborn-Kronau stations is part of the fare zone of the Karlsruher Verkehrsverbund (Karlsruhe Transport Association, KVV).
 Since the edge of the Verkehrsverbund Rhein-Neckar (Rhine-Neckar Transport Association, VRN) fare zone runs north of Bad Schönborn, it is in the area of transition between the two transport associations.
 Therefore, Bad Schönborn-Kronau is the border station between the two transport associations.
 Depending on the direction of travel, the fare structures of the respective transport network can therefore be used.